raspberrypilearning/anime-expressions/en/step_2.md

 Your starter project contains some HTML that you will learn more about throughout the project.

-To make your code easier to read you can collapse parts of it that you don't need to focus on right now.
+To make your code easier to read, you can collapse parts of it that you don't need to focus on right now.

 Click on the small triangle next to line 3 to collapse the `<head>`.